Enter a URL

 How to Convert a Domain Name to an IP Address

-There are various methods to obtain the IP address of a domain.
-Here, we provide a step-by-step guide on the most common methods.
+There are many ways to find a domain's IP address.
+Here's a step-by-step guide for the most common methods.

 1. Using the ping Command

-The ping command allows users to determine the IP address of a domain by querying its connection speed.
+The ping command checks a domain's IP address by measuring connection speed.

 How to Use ping on Different Operating Systems

-The output shows the domain’s IP address and connection response times.
+This shows the domain's IP address and how fast it connects.

 2. Using Online Domain-to-IP Lookup Tools

-Online tools provide a quick and easy way to find a domain’s IP address.
-Enter the domain name, and the tool will return the associated IP address.
-Here are some popular online services:
+Online tools make it easy to find a domain's IP address.
+Just enter the domain name, and you get the IP.
+Here are some top services:

 3. Using the nslookup Command

-The nslookup command is another powerful way to identify a domain’s IP address.
+The nslookup command is great for finding a domain's IP address.

 How to Use nslookup: